oroinc/documentation/user_guide/marketing_campaign.rst

 .. image:: ./img/marketing/marketing_campaign_action_icons.png

-- Delete the campaign from the system : |IcDelete|
+- Delete the campaign from the system: |IcDelete|

 - Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the campaig: |IcEdit|

 - Get to the :ref:`View page <user-guide-ui-components-view-pages>` of the campaign: |IcView|

 .. _user-guide-marketing-campaigns-view-page: